cbebe/420/Lab4/lab_report.md

 Note that we added padding zeros to the vector in the case where the number of nodes is not perfectly divisible by the number of processes.

-Each process will do a _chunksize_ amount of work and its start and end indices are calculated using their rank as follows:
+Each process will do a $chunksize$ amount of work and its start and end indices are calculated using their rank as follows:
 $$start = chunksize \times rank_{process}$$
 $$end = chunksize \times ({rank_{process} + 1})$$